For urgent consular assistance call

 To protect yourself while on the road:

-Thefts from hotel room safes by hotel staff occur in large resorts.
+Thefts from hotel room safes by hotel staff can occur in large resorts.

 To protect yourself from petty crime:

 Public protests and events that draw large groups of people can turn violent.
 Kingston is a hotspot for this activity.
-Firearms might be used.
+Firearms may be used.

 Demonstrations can happen without notice along the roads leading to Norman Manley International Airport.
 Roadblocks are often set up.